Budget Analysts Career

 Where to study

-To become a budget analyst you need a minimum of 4 years bachelors degree ot higher in study areas like accounting, economics, mathematics and statistics or related.
+To become a budget analyst you need a minimum of 4 years bachelor's degree or higher in study areas like accounting, economics, mathematics and statistics or related.
 There are many university programmes worldwide.
 Professional qualification in related field is advantageous.
 To find a suitable study programme go to University Hub.